iodepo/odis-arch/book/tooling/ckan.md

 ### Generate a sitemap for your CKAN instance

 A sitemap is required to allow ODIS to locate and harvest your CKAN catalogue.
-We implement the [ckanext-sitemap](https://github.com/datopian/ckanext-sitemap) extension, as follows.
+We will implement the [ckanext-sitemap](https://github.com/datopian/ckanext-sitemap) extension, as follows.

 #### Edit the Dockerfile to install the ckanext-sitemap extension